 1. Impact on work:

 Sometimes a company needs to monitor social media activities, especially in the office.
-Many employees tend to spend too much amount of time on social media which in turn is the loss for company that is paying the employee to work.
+Many employees tend to spend too much amount of time on social media which in turn is the loss for a company that is paying the employee to work.

-Occasional visit to social media is fine, but leaving all the work aside and spending time only on social media is not appreciated.
+An occasional visit to social media is fine, but leaving all the work aside and spending time only on social media is not appreciated.